-The government may place some people – even people who have lived in this country for many years – at risk of being deported, for reasons that could include the following:
+The government may place some people - even people who have lived in this country for many years - at risk of being deported.
+Here are some reasons that could lead to being placed in removal proceedings:

-- Entering the U.S. without inspection by a customs agent or border patrol officer, or remaining in the U.S. without permission (or after permission has expired)
+- Entering the U.S. without inspection by a customs agent or border patrol officer

 - Committing certain crimes

 - Violation of non-immigrant status

 - Being arrested for unauthorized work from a workplace raid

 - Marriage fraud or material misrepresentations to immigration officers